NUSTEM-UK/Tech-Wishing-Well/README.md

 You should see a preview of your camera output for a few second (to stablise and lock exposure settings), then you'll see a circular aperture with, most likely, a bunch of mess in it.
 The system responds to several keyboard commands:

-    m : switch Mode between full-screen and windowed.
+* m : switch Mode between full-screen and windowed.
 It's easier to see what's going on with the image processing in windowed mode.
-    P : (that's left-shift + p): reset display.
-Chosen to be hard to hit by accident. w/s : Increase/decrease exposure time. (hold left shift to move in larger steps).
-A longer exposure will give longer light trails, but more light overall. e/d : Increase/decrease lower cutoff.
-Changes the threshold brightness below which the image is turned transparent. r/f : Increase/decrease upper cutoff.
-Changes the threshold brightness above which the image is assumed to be opaque. o : output the current image to the outputs directory.
+* P : (that's left-shift + p): reset display.
+Chosen to be hard to hit by accident.
+* w/s : Increase/decrease exposure time. (hold left shift to move in larger steps).
+A longer exposure will give longer light trails, but more light overall.
+* e/d : Increase/decrease lower cutoff.
+Changes the threshold brightness below which the image is turned transparent.
+Left shift = bigger steps.
+* r/f : Increase/decrease upper cutoff.
+Changes the threshold brightness above which the image is assumed to be opaque.
+Left shift = bigger steps.
+* o : output the current image to the outputs directory.

 There's a lot of documentation in comments through the `wishingwell_image.py` code - so it's worth reading through there.
 In particular, you may need to experiment with capture resolution in order to fit the image within your screen display.